Undergraduate Admissions

 Application Steps for New Freshmen

-4. Submit an official high school transcript or GED test scores.
+- Submit an official high school transcript or GED test scores.
 Official transcripts must be mailed in a sealed envelope to Idaho State University directly from the awarding institution.
-Official transcripts by fax or email are permitted only when sent within the State of Idaho (from Idaho high schools or colleges).
 Transcripts may also be accepted as official if sent through secure e-transcript services directly from the issuing institution.
-Transcripts will not be accepted directly from a student.
+Transcripts will only be accepted directly from a student if the transcript is in a sealed envelope.

-6. After high school graduation, submit an official copy of the final high school transcript, with your graduation date.
-Official transcripts must come directly from the awarding institution.
+- After high school graduation, submit an official final high school transcript with your graduation date.
+Official transcripts must come directly from the awarding institution or may be from the student if in a sealed envelope.

 High School Graduates